Mpox

-Monkeypox is a rare disease that has been spreading around the world in countries that don’t normally see monkeypox, including the United States.
-Monkeypox is caused by infection with the monkeypox virus, which is part of the same family of viruses as variola virus, the virus that causes smallpox.
-Although monkeypox symptoms are similar to smallpox symptoms, they are milder and the disease is rarely fatal.
-Monkeypox is not related to chickenpox, though the rash may look like chickenpox.
+Mpox (also known as monkeypox) is a rare disease that has been spreading around the world in countries that don’t normally see mpox, including the United States.
+Mpox is caused by infection with the mpox virus, which is part of the same family of viruses as variola virus, the virus that causes smallpox.
+Although mpox symptoms are similar to smallpox symptoms, they are milder and the disease is rarely fatal.
+Mpox is not related to chickenpox, though the rash may look like chickenpox.

 Symptoms